spences10/scottspence.com/posts/2021/11/03/fathom-analytics-with-svelte/index.md

 ```

 The reason for using a `.env` file if because a lot of ad blockers
-will scrape it from places like GitHub, Gitlab and Bitbucket and add
+will scrape it from places like GitHub, GitLab and Bitbucket and add
 it to their block lists.

 ## Install and config Fathom client